Debapriya-Tula/Rasa-hotel-chatbot/README.md

 Example flows for these functionalities are described in detail in the Flows section.

-# Installation

-`python 3.6.8` is recommended for use with Rasa!

-We highly recommend that you use a fresh virtual environment with python 3.6.8

-Rasa 2.0 is the only requirement for this project.
-Please follow the Rasa installation instructions listed at [https://rasa.com/docs/rasa/user-guide/installation/](https://rasa.com/docs/rasa/user-guide/installation/)

 # Instructions

-We suggest that you use the [Rasa framework](https://rasa.com/) to build this bot.
+The [Rasa framework](https://rasa.com/) is used to build this bot.
 Rasa is an open-source bot-building platform that will enable you to easily implement the functionalities required for this project.

 You can check out this simple [Rasa tutorial](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to get an idea of how to approach the problem.